a-martyn/pix2pix/README.md

 An implementation of the pix2pix [paper](https://arxiv.org/pdf/1611.07004.pdf) using Keras to build models and Tensorflow to train.

-The model is trained on the façades dataset where the it is provided with an architectural diagram of a buildings' facade with the objective to generate a photo-realistic rendering.
+The model is trained on the façades dataset.
+In this setting the model is provided with a diagram of a buildings' facade – showing the layout of windows, doors, balconies, mantels - with the objective being to generate a photo-realistic rendering.

 A webpage is updated during training so that you can watch the model learn.
-It is fascinating see development of concepts such as reflective windows, dampness and mildew on render, stonework detail, and shadows under balconies.
+You can see the development of concepts such as reflective windows, dampness and mildew on render, stonework detail, and shadows under balconies.
 Here's a few examples from the end of training.

 - Input: the diagram provided to model as reference
 - Authors' Pytorch: Generated output of model provided by the authors of original paper